-As the 2018 midterm election results were coming in, I was busy preparing The Guardian's post-election visual analysis; helping with the swing map and comparing the night's results to demographic information about the districts.
+As the 2018 midterm election results were trickling in, I was busy preparing The Guardian's post-election visual analysis; helping build a swing map and comparing the night's results to US Census Bureau demographic information about the districts.
+Those quick-turn graphics ended up in this online story, as well as The Guardian's UK print edition.

 This investigative story, based on an NYU dataset and Facebook’s new Ad Archive, explored the ways political groups use Facebook to target advertising, sometimes deceptively.
 After pitching the story, I conducted the data analysis, did original reporting and built an interactive that allowed readers to see what political ads were most often targeted at them.